Dalgona/serum-site/pages/getting-started.md

 ## Requirements

-* Elixir 1.6 or newer on UNIX-based OS
+* Elixir 1.7.0 or newer

     Please visit [the official Elixir website](http://elixir-lang.org) for installation instructions.

+* UNIX-based operating system

-    Serum has never been tested on the native Win32 build of Erlang runtime, therefore it won't work well on that platform.
+    Serum has never been tested on the native Windows build of Erlang runtime, so there is no guarantee that Serum will work well on Windows.
 If you need to work on Microsoft Windows, please install Serum on Windows Subsystem for Linux (WSL), which comes with the latest version of Windows 10.

 * To enable the automatic rebuild feature, you'll need to install an external package depending on your operating system.